aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 ### Calling functions in different regions

-By default, we expect the function to be in the same region as the amplify project.
+By default, you expect the function to be in the same region as the amplify project.
 If you need to call a function in a different (or static) region, you can provide the **region** argument.

 ```graphql
 type Query {